 Purpose

-For victims, survivors, their families and friends, the Memorial can provide a place of reflection and recognition of the truth and offer a symbol of hope.
+For victims, survivors, their families and friends, the National Memorial for Victims and Survivors of Institutional Child Sexual Abuse (the Memorial) can provide a place of reflection and recognition of the truth and offer a symbol of hope.

 For the broader community, the Memorial will acknowledge the experiences of victims and survivors.
 It will recognise the courage of those who have fought for justice.
 It will honour lives lost and those whose voices were not heard.